 transcripts) from all post-secondary institutions attended,

-2. Reference letters, and a brief résumé.
-Use the forms that are available on the teacher education
+• Reference letters, a brief resume, and a written assignment.
+Use the forms available on the TEP

-website: www.ufv.ca/teachereducation.
-Please note that the written assignment is
+ufv.ca/teachereducation.
+Please note that the written assignment must be completed at an

 All references must be mailed directly by the

-referee in a sealed envelope to the Admissions and Records office:
+referee in a sealed envelope to the Office of the Registrar: